AmadeusITGroup/LeanTimeReporting/README.md

   To simplify the explanations below, the SAP WBS lowest level will be a feature (SAFe methodology) taking assumption that the link is made at this level between Jira Epic (SAFe Feature) and the WBS.
 It refers below to a WBS_Feature.

   ![ ](/assets/figure1.png)
-1. A first data integration is required to ensure that the activities, Jira epics in this example, are linked to the financial project management system WBS.
+1. A first data integration is required to ensure that the activities, Jira epics in this example, are linked to WBS of the financial project management system.
 It is the responsibility of the Release Train Engineer to ensure it is done.
 -	Option 1:  Jira stores the information of the WBS in its tickets
 -	Option 2: SAP WBS stores the information of the ticket.
 Both options have been used.
 The decision has been made to be at Jira Epic level (SAFe Feature) to not over complexify the WBS.
 Still, it remains feasible and has been experienced to be at user story level.